Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Views from Calton Hill| ©Roman Akash

-As I said, there are many ghost tours in Edinburgh but if there is one thing I would highlight about this one is the excellent work of the local guide, who in an entertaining and dynamic way condenses a lot of legends and stories of mystery, witches, ghosts or vampires in great detail, in just 2 hours of tour through the capital of Scotland.
+As I said, there are many ghost tours in Edinburgh but if there is one thing I would highlight about this one is the excellent work of the local guide, who in an entertaining and dynamic way condenses a lot of legends and stories of mystery, witches, ghosts or vampires in great detail, in just 2 hours of tour of the capital of Scotland.
 It is super entertaining!

 Edinburgh Castle| ©mandoft